 - Red, bloodshot eyes.

-- Redness or swelling of the lips and tongue
+- Redness or swelling of the lips and tongue.

-- Redness or swelling of the hands or feet
+- Redness or swelling of the hands or feet.

 Emergency warning signs of MIS-C

-- Severe stomach pain
+- Severe stomach pain.

-- Pale, gray or blue-colored skin, lips or nail beds — depending on skin tone
+- Pale gray or blue skin, lips or nail beds.

-- New confusion
+- New confusion.

-- Inability to wake up or stay awake
+- Inability to wake up or stay awake.

 When to see a doctor